Individual Stocks & ETFs

 - significantly larger winning trades than losing trades, and

-- an initial risk of 5% or less on any individual idea, all as shown by the small black table above.
+- very small drawdowns, all as shown by the small black and yellow table above.

 Investing in financial assets is a risky endeavor and past performance does not guarantee future results.